ebrehault/slides/plone/ploneconf-2017-keynote.md

 This miracle is called pluggability.

-Pluggability is for more superior than extensibility.
+Pluggability is far more superior than extensibility.

 The difference is you just need to *declare* something and the system will integrate it.